joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/07 - LA Cleantech Incubator.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || LA Cleantech Incubator (LACI) is a start incubator founded in partnership with the City of Los Angeles that focuses on supporting startups bringing green business to LA.
+LA Cleantech Incubator (LACI) is a start incubator founded in partnership with the City of Los Angeles that focuses on supporting startups bringing green business to LA.
 LACI has helped 67 companies raise $134M in funding, created 1,500 jobs, and delivered more than $335M in long term economic value for the City of Los Angeles

 Credit: [LA Cleantech Incubator](http://laincubator.org/)